StefEmp/GamesDevelopmentPortfolio/README.md

 Following this I created a bigger level with some assets from the Unreal store.
 The player has to find two statues and put them on two different pedestals to open double doors and escape the dungeon.

 While asset placement and texturing has been done in engine, the mechanics are done using C++ as opposed to blueprints.
 For example the door opening and closing mechanics are coded into the game using C++.
 This has been a fun project, where I have been learning about pointers, FVectors and implementing game designer friendly parameters using UPROPERTY.
-I really enjoyed towards the end of the projects having a go at level design and figuring out how to make a level look realisitic.
+It was also a good challenge to start making and thinking about level design.

 **If you want to watch a video summary click the image below!**